 - Check panel surfaces every two weeks in summer for dust, leaves, or droppings.

-- Wipe with a soft brush or microfibre cloth and water.
-Stay off the hose and skip anything that may damage the frame or seals.
+- Wipe with a soft brush or a microfibre cloth and water.
+Skip anything that may damage the frame or seals.

 - Review how shadows form throughout the day.
 A tank or a new tool shed that didn’t cause problems in winter could block key panels in January.

-- If you're in the north, check whether a seasonal tilt towards the west helps catch afternoon sunlight better.
+- If you're up north, check whether a seasonal tilt towards the west helps catch afternoon sunlight better.
 Small changes in panel angle can stack up across multiple summer months.

-Panels can't adjust themselves, but a few minutes of human effort each week can pick up shortfalls before they snowball.
+A few minutes of effort each week can head off panel condition shortfalls before they hit your system’s efficiency.

-Summer doesn’t just stress people and livestock.
-Your system works harder too.
-Batteries can lose efficiency when they heat up, and inverters might mis-prioritise loads if something drifts out of tune.
-Weekly checks help you catch problems you didn't feel or hear as they arise.
+Summer makes your solar system work harder.
+Batteries lose efficiency when they heat up, and inverters might mis-allocate loads if settings or sensors drift.
+Weekly checks help you catch such problems early.

 Batteries charging too slowly?
 Inverter not switching over right at night?
-These birds don’t always make noise.
+It’s easy to miss these kinds of issues if you aren’t checking in regularly.
 Over summer, your system might appear fine but reveal issues only when you can't run your workshop after dark.

 Stay sharp by: